hajjajmoath/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors Game

-This is a simple Rock Paper Scissors Game with UI elements such as buttons to interact with.
+This is a simple Rock Paper Scissors game implemented in JavaScript.
+The game can be played by clicking on the buttons to choose between rock, paper, and scissors.
+The computer will randomly select one of these options as well.
+The winner is determined by the classic game rules: rock beats scissors, paper beats rock, and scissors beat paper.

 ## Getting Started